 Furthermore, at a time when increasing numbers of companies are globalizing their parts procurement and production networks, the significant differences in national rules of origin can work to disrupt the free flow of trade.
 Unnecessary complications and confusion arise when the same product may have several different countries of origin depending on the country for which it is destined.
 Needless to say, this greatly diminishes the exporter's predictability of trade.
 In addition, a change in the rules of origin of a particular country may force globalized producers to add certain manufacturing processes in that country, with substantial resulting costs.

 Recently, given an increased push by several countries to pursue FTA's throughout the world, concern is mounting over the so-called 'spaghetti bowl phenomenon' where varying rules of origin and varying tariff schedules based on origin criss-cross around the world as noodles in a bowl.
 In light of this, Japan should strive for reciprocal consistency of rules of origin in FTA negotiations.
-From this perspective, the discussions being held through APEC aimed at harmonizing category-specific regulations in the chemical industry is a development that merits attention.
+However, we have to note that the differences in national rules of origin are attributed to the fact that negotiations were based on the problems particular to each concerned party.
+It is also notable that the rules of origin defined in each country reflect conditions for receiving preferential treatment and are not the same as the ones defined in countries which receive nonpreferential treatment.
+Under this situation, discussions initiated by the chemical industry in APEC to seek a common understanding on desirable product-specific rules of origin on chemical products may be notable.

 Properly formulated and applied, rules of origin should have a neutral effect on trade.
 Arbitrary formulation and application, however, will result in a country expanding its trade restrictive measures and increase the likelihood that such measures will distort trade (see "US-Textile Products", below).
-As a result of reducing tariffs in broad sectors in the Uruguay Round and strengthening disciplines in anti-dumping sectors and others, rules of origin may be used as hidden trade restrictive measures.
+As a result of reducing tariffs in broad sectors during several Rounds and strengthening disciplines in anti-dumping sectors and others, rules of origin may be used as hidden trade restrictive measures.
 Establishing fair, neutral and common international rules in this area is an urgent issue.